 These babies are very similar to my cinnamon sugar donuts.
-The base is the same and they are both fried in coconut oil which gives them a subtly sweet coconut flavor that my family loves.
+The base gluten free donut recipe is the same and they are both fried in coconut oil which gives them a subtly sweet coconut flavor that my family loves.
 The difference is the coating of the two donuts.
 Where one gets a sweet, churro-esque cinnamon and sugar coating these babies get a nice shake in confectioner’s sugar and vanilla powder.
 It’s kind of amazing!
 If you don’t have access to vanilla powder you shouldn’t worry, just omit it and enjoy truly decadent gluten free powdered sugar donuts.

 Although I think these taste WAY better than the powdered sugar donuts I had when I was a kid, I can remember just how excited I would get when my mom brought home a bag of those little white, powdery donuts from the grocery.
 These donuts give me the same excitement except its just all grown up and a little more sophisticated with the whole double vanilla thing going on.